dahknesh232/VH-ServerHelper/README.md

 ## Additional Options

-If you would like to change the JVM arguments for your server, you can adjust these in the `user_jvm_args.txt` file.
+If you would like to change the JVM arguments for your server, you can adjust these in the `user_jvm_args.txt` file. -- *Note that after making changes, to apply them, you need to restart the server*